Don’t Panic: 5 Tips for First-Year Teachers

 It is important for students to reinforce their skills, but a shift in homework philosophy can lead to prioritizing and streamlining that pays off.
 Incorporating exit questions or other smaller assessments can help identify student issues without significant increases in grading or workload.

-Most importantly, remember that the best teachers develop their styles and strategies over time.
+Remember that the best teachers develop their styles and strategies over time.
 It can be overwhelming to witness a talented veteran teacher’s classroom and curriculum design.
 Remember that they, too, were once first-year teachers full of ideas and short on time.

 The best educators have a long-term commitment to the craft and refine their skills each year.
 Learn from them as you develop your own style.
+Find ways to continue to advance your practice — whether it’s through a free online professional development opportunity or an online MEd program — teaching truly is about the journey.

 Monica Fuglei is a graduate of the University of Nebraska in Omaha and a current faculty member of Arapahoe Community College in Colorado, where she teaches composition and creative writing.Learn More: Click to view related resources.